w3c/reffy/README.md

 To launch the crawler and the report study tool, follow these steps:

-1. Create a `config.json` file, initialized with `{ "w3cApiKey": [API key] }`, where `[API key]` is your API key.
-2. To produce a report using Editor's Drafts, run `reffy run ed`.
+1. To produce a report using Editor's Drafts, run `reffy run ed`.
-3. To produce a report using latest published versions in `/TR/`, run `reffy run tr`.
+2. To produce a report using latest published versions in `/TR/`, run `reffy run tr`.

 Under the hoods, these commands run the following steps (and related commands) in turn:
-1. **Crawling**: Crawls a list of spec and outputs relevant information in a JSON structure in the specified folder. `crawl-specs src/specs/specs-all.json reports/ed [tr]`.
+1. **Crawling**: Crawls a list of spec and outputs relevant information in a JSON structure in the specified folder. `crawl-specs reports/ed [tr]`.
 Add `tr` to tell the crawler to load the latest published version of TR specifications instead of the latest Editor's Draft.
 2. **Analysis**: Analyses the result of the crawling step, and produces a study report. `study-crawl reports/ed/crawl.json [url]`.
 When the `url` parameter is given, the resulting analysis will only contain the results for the spec at that URL (multiple URLs may be given as a comma-separated value list without spaces).
 You will probably want to redirect the output to a file, e.g. using `study-crawl reports/ed/crawl.json > reports/ed/study.json`.
 3. **Markdown report generation**: Produces a human-readable report in Markdown format out of the report returned by the analysis step, or directly out of results of the crawling step. `generate-report reports/ed/study.json [perspec|dep]`.
 By default, the tool generates a report per anomaly, pass `perspec` to create a report per specification and `dep` to generate a dependencies report.
 You will probably want to redirect the output to a file, e.g. using `generate-report reports/ed/study.json > reports/ed/index.md`.
 4. **Conversion to HTML**: Takes the Markdown analysis per specification and prepares an HTML report with expandable sections. `pandoc reports/ed/index.md -f markdown -t html5 --section-divs -s --template report-template.html -o reports/ed/index.html` (where `report.md` is the Markdown report)